 The payment module could not be fully and successfully completed because of a financial constraint.
 The orders module depends on the success of the payment module.
 In order to view real time orders, the external mobile money or banks or 3rd parties are responsible for creating the transaction between the farmer and the lessor.
 The customer id , transaction id, product details and total amount is meant to be populated in the database and sent to the orders page.
 View payment_success.php in the code or see the snippet below.

-The 3rd party financial mediators such as Airtel money, Momo money Zam money and alike, develop APIs which are supposed to be integrated with the system but for the APIs to function, the developer has to pay for a premium or production mode.
+The 3rd party financial mediators such as Airtel money, Momo money Zamtel money and alike, develop APIs which are supposed to be integrated with the system but for the APIs to function, the developer has to pay for a premium or production mode.

 For demonstration purposes the researcher manually populated order information in the database.